elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 * `datatable`: Use this attribute to activate pagination, sorting  and searching in tables.

+* `description`: This is a one-liner and is used when the page is listed.

 ### Markdown file naming

 - Markdown files should be named without capitals and without spaces (replace them with underscores).